speedstarkiwi/kawaii-bytecode-interperter/README.md

 # not updated

-none of these addresses are updated, and some are to advanced for you 0 braincell niggas 💀
+none of these addresses are updated, and some are too advanced for you 0 braincell niggas 💀

 if you fail to find an address then use at least 1 brain cell to figure it out or **GET SOME HELP**